 In a year filled with stellar albums, one label that continued to deliver quality music into 2018 was Top Dawg Entertainment.
-Home to some of the most creative and charismatic talent in the industry, TDE continued it’s march into 2018 delivering several quality albums during the course of the year.
-However, it’s not always easy to standout when you’re part of a label who’s roster includes the likes industry heavyweights such as Kendrick Lamar, ScHoolboy Q, Ab-Soul and SZA just to name a few.
-It can be even more hard the you’re also known for being one fourth of the Hip-Hop supergroup Black Hippy, also comprised of TDE label-mates Kendrick Lamar, ScHoolboy Q, Ab-Soul well.
+Home to some of the most creative and charismatic talent in the industry, TDE continued its march into 2018 delivering several quality albums during the course of the year.
+However, it’s not always easy to stand out when you’re part of a label whose roster includes the likes industry heavyweights such as Kendrick Lamar, ScHoolboy Q, Ab-Soul and SZA just to name a few.
+It can be even more difficult when you’re also known for being one-fourth of the Hip-Hop supergroup Black Hippy, also comprised of TDE label-mates Kendrick Lamar, ScHoolboy Q, Ab-Soul well.
 Surrounded by an entire team of talented, rappers, singers and producers, for much of his career this the exact position Jay Rock has found himself precariously caught in the middle of.
 And as TDE’s eldest and most experienced artist on the roster, the Watts rapper can sometimes be overlooked even by TDE fans themselves.
 However, 2018 proved to be a breakthrough year for Jay Rock with the release of his third studio album, Redemption.
 Coming nearly three years after the release of his Sophomore album 90059 in 2015; Redemption was met with critical acclaim and debuted at number 13 on the US Billboard 200 making it Jay Rock’s highest-charting album to date.
-Lead with the single ‘King’s Dead’ with Kendrick Lamar, Future and James Blake, lifted from the Black Panther Original Soundtrack released earlier in the year; the album has marked by far one of the most successful years for the TDE artist yet and overall career high.
-While holding no real thematic anchor, or overall grander concept like that often utilized by label mate Kendrick Lamar; the album is a no nonsense bare basics west coast album that recounts tales and experiences of Jay Rock’s youth growing up in Watts, California.
-The album also features a myriad of notable guest features which includes artists such as J. Cole, Kendrick Lamar, Future, Jeremih and SZA amongst others.
+Lead with the single ‘King’s Dead’ with Kendrick Lamar, Future and James Blake, lifted from the Black Panther Original Soundtrack released earlier in the year; the album has marked by far one of the most successful years for the TDE artist yet and overall career-high.
+While holding no real thematic anchor, or overall grander concept like that often utilized by label mate Kendrick Lamar; the album is a no-nonsense bare-basics west coast album that recounts tales and experiences of Jay Rock’s youth growing up in Watts, California.
+The album also features a myriad of notable guest features which include artists such as J. Cole, Kendrick Lamar, Future, Jeremih and SZA amongst others.
 Likewise, the album also features true who’s who of production credits featuring Sounwave, Hit-Boy, Mike Will Made It, Boi-1da; as well as Jake One who all contribute to the album’s sonic tapestry.
-In senses Redemption really does live up to its namesake, in a industry where artists rarely get a chance to begin let alone a second one; Redemption not only spotlights Jay Rock’s creativity but his resilience in a increasingly unforgiving, dog eat dog industry.
+In senses Redemption really does live up to its namesake, in an industry where artists rarely get a chance to begin let alone a second one; Redemption not only spotlights Jay Rock’s creativity but his resilience in an increasingly unforgiving, dog eat dog industry.
 While Redemption may not have been one of the most cerebral or conscious releases of 2018; it was certainly one of the most and entertaining to listen to that still provided a unique and one of a kind perspective for listeners to dive into.
-With Redemption, Jay Rock has proven that not only is he more than capable of hanging with with his TDE label-mates, but, that there will assuredly be much more to hear from him far beyond 2018.
+With Redemption, Jay Rock has proven that not only is he more than capable of hanging with his TDE label-mates, but, that there will assuredly be much more to hear from him far beyond 2018.

 #4.
 Masta Ace & Marco Polo: A Breukelen Story

-It’s hard being a underground Hip-Hop fan in 2018.
-Not to say that great music is hard to find, in fact if anything great quality music is easier to listen to and get a hold of than ever before; if you know the right places to look for it.
-That being said, as modern day contemporary Hip-Hop continually drifts farther away from the most basic tenants and attributes that has defined the genre it can become increasingly difficult to strike a balance when ranking releases between contemporary mainstream releases that continually sound less like Hip-Hop albums and less known, but equally or sometimes even superior underground releases that uphold and revere these basic tenants.
-However, sometimes certain underground projects come along that are so well executed, with so much replay value it is impossible to deny their quality.
-If there is a album that stood out from the already packed crowd of extraordinary underground releases, perhaps no project is more worthy than A Breukelen Story the latest collaboration between long time, veteran Brooklyn wordsmith Masta Ace and long collaborator Marco Polo.
-Like most of Masta Ace’s projects A Breukelen Story is a conceptually driven record, this time focusing on telling the story of Marco’s journey from Toronto, Canada to Brooklyn New York.
-The album chronicles the Toronto producer’s early days interning as a sound engineer in New York city during the early 2000’s, leading up to his eventual meeting and friendship with Masta Ace.
-Of course mixed in between this encompassing narrative Ace discusses a wide range of topics ranging from gentrification in New York, the brutality of the NYPD, mass incarceration, personal relationships, as well as the struggle of being a veteran artist in a ever changing Hop-Hop scene among many which is all fleshed out into a engaging, compelling and ultimately very timely narrative.
+It’s hard being an underground Hip-Hop fan in 2018.
+Not to say that great music is hard to find, in fact, if anything great quality music is easier to listen to and get a hold of than ever before; if you know the right places to look for it.
+That being said, as modern-day contemporary Hip-Hop continually drifts farther away from the most basic tenants and attributes that have defined the genre it can become increasingly difficult to strike a balance when ranking releases between contemporary mainstream releases that continually sound less like Hip-Hop albums and less known, but equally or sometimes even superior underground releases that uphold and revere these basic tenants.
+However, sometimes certain underground projects come along that is so well executed, with so much replay value it is impossible to deny their quality.
+If there is an album that stood out from the already packed crowd of extraordinary underground releases, perhaps no project is more worthy than A Breukelen Story the latest collaboration between long time, veteran Brooklyn wordsmith Masta Ace and long collaborator Marco Polo.
+Like most of Masta Ace’s projects, A Breukelen Story is a conceptually driven record, this time focusing on telling the story of Marco’s journey from Toronto, Canada to Brooklyn New York.
+The album chronicles the Toronto producer’s early days interning as a sound engineer in New York City during the early 2000s, leading up to his eventual meeting and friendship with Masta Ace.
+Of course mixed in between this encompassing narrative Ace discusses a wide range of topics ranging from gentrification in New York, the brutality of the NYPD, mass incarceration, personal relationships, as well as the struggle of being a veteran artist in a ever-changing Hop-Hop scene among many which is all fleshed out into a engaging, compelling and ultimately very timely narrative.
 Like most Masta Ace projects the album’s beauty lies in the complexity of its simplicity.
-While many heavy and at times difficult conversations are to be had in regards to the grievances Ace addresses in the album’s music, album’s storyline have still largely focus around Ace and Marco recounting their memories and experiences growing in New York.
+While many heavy and at times difficult conversations are to be had in regards to the grievances Ace addresses in the album’s music, album’s storyline has still largely focused around Ace and Marco recounting their memories and experiences growing in New York.
 With the clever use of dialogue and exposition, the album’s various interludes are cleverly used to bridge songs and create engaging, captivating narratives.
-In the past, Masta Ace’s albums have at times times been likened to being films on wax; with encompassing concepts and complex, engaging storylines his albums have been hailed as some of the best examples of the ‘concept album’ ever executed in the genre.
-And A Breukelen Story is certainly no exception to this long standing tradition.
+In the past, Masta Ace’s albums have at times been likened to being films on wax; with encompassing concepts and complex, engaging storylines his albums have been hailed as some of the best examples of the ‘concept album’ ever executed in the genre.
+And A Breukelen Story is certainly no exception to this long-standing tradition.
 Likewise, Marco Polo’s expertly crafted production only enhances Aces raw, potent lyrics heard here on A Breukelen Story.
-Marco Polo’s classic, unmistakable Boom Bap inspired production compliments Ace’s no holds barred, New York style emceeing in a unique way that perfectly captures essence, feeling and attitude of Brooklyn, New York.
-While it could have been easy to dismiss the album as another cash-in between a veteran artist and pricier using old dusty, boom bap production to appeal to stubborn fan base; A Breukelen Story manages to properly capture spirit and felling of New York and is a shining example of what Hip-Hop is supposed to sound when done right.
-More than thirty years into his career it is and understatement to say that Masta Ace is by far one of the most consistent and adept lyricist in Hip-Hop still producing music; which is only propelled by some of the best production in the genre courtesy of Marco Polo.
-At a time where the genre is oversaturated with artist that constantly recycle tired, cliched material, A Breukelen Story is a testament to the long, and lavish legacies both Masta Ace and Marco Polo have meticulously crafted for themselves.
-As a quality project it is highly likely A Breukelen Story will not only go down as one of the highlights of 2018, but, enjoy a long life of heavy replay value far uno the future as well.
+Marco Polo’s classic, unmistakable Boom Bap inspired production compliments Ace’s no holds barred, New York-style emceeing in a unique way that perfectly captures the essence, feeling and attitude of Brooklyn, New York.
+While it could have been easy to dismiss the album as another cash-in between a veteran artist and pricier using old dusty, boom-bap production to appeal to stubborn fan base; A Breukelen Story manages to properly capture spirit and felling of New York and is a shining example of what Hip-Hop is supposed to sound when done right.
+More than thirty years into his career it is an understatement to say that Masta Ace is by far one of the most consistent and adept lyricist in Hip-Hop still producing music; which is only propelled by some of the best production in the genre courtesy of Marco Polo.
+At a time where the genre is oversaturated with artists that constantly recycle tired, cliched material, A Breukelen Story is a testament to the long, and lavish legacies both Masta Ace and Marco Polo have meticulously crafted for themselves.
+As a quality project, it is highly likely A Breukelen Story will not only go down as one of the highlights of 2018 but, enjoy a long life of heavy replay value far into the future as well.

 #3.
 J. Cole: KOD